-- 1) Place the engine in a vertical position and remove the upper engine cover. - 2) Unscrew and remove the oil fill cap.
+- Place the engine in a vertical position and remove the upper engine cover. - 2) Unscrew and remove the oil fill cap.

-1. Oil fill cap
+Oil fill cap

 3) Hold a suitable container under the oil drain screw.
 Remove the screw and drain the reservior.
-Before you reinstall the screw, replace the gasket with a new one (several were included in your tool kit).
+Before you reinstall the screw, replace the gasket with a new one.
 Reinstall the screw and tighten it securely.

-- 1. Oil drain screw - 2.
-Gasket - Pour the recommended oil into the oil fill until it reaches the upper mark on the dipstick.
-Refer to Engine Specifications for crankcase capacity. - 5) Replace the oil fill cap and clean any spilled oil off the engine and your skin. - 6) Reinstall the upper cover. - Supply water to the cooling system and run the engine at idle to check for leaks, especially around drain screw and oil fill cap.
-Correct any problems. - 8) Stop the engine and recheck crankcase oil level using the dipstick.
+- 1. Oil drain screw - Gasket - Pour the recommended oil into the oil fill until it reaches the upper mark on the dipstick.
+Refer to Engine Specifications for crankcase capacity. - Replace the oil fill cap and clean any spilled oil off the engine and your skin. - 6) Reinstall the upper cover. - 7) Supply water to the cooling system and run the engine at idle to check for leaks, especially around drain screw and oil fill cap.
+Correct any problems. - Stop the engine and recheck crankcase oil level using the dipstick.
 Add oil as indicated.